Screen superheroes lead tributes to Stan Lee

-LOS ANGELES (Reuters) - Comic book superhero creator Stan Lee, who died on Monday, got a superstar send off from Hollywood, where he was celebrated for creations like Spider-Man, Black Panther and the Hulk that made the careers of actors and directors alike.
+LOS ANGELES, Nov 12 (Reuters) - Comic book superhero creator Stan Lee, who died on Monday, got a superstar send off from Hollywood, where he was celebrated for creations like Spider-Man, Black Panther and the Hulk that made the careers of actors and directors alike.

 Following is a list of reactions on social media and by statement: